 Located in the north of Kanchanaburi province and close to the border with Myanmar, Sangkhlaburi is a top place to experience a blend of cultures and communities living harmoniously alongside each other.
 From beautiful temples and a long teak bridge to a glistening reservoir where the tops of submerged buildings sometimes poke up from the waters, there’s plenty to admire here.

-A laid-back hippie hangout in Northern Thailand, Pai is a charming and popular riverside town at the foot of the mountains.
+A laid-back hippie hangout in Northern Thailand, Pai is a charming and popular riverside town at the foot of the mountains – and you can now visit by joining Culture Trip’s 10-day small-group tour of Northern Thailand.
 Originally a tranquil Shan market village, the gorgeous area now attracts many travellers looking for a beautiful spot to chill and explore.
 There are waterfalls, canyons, and hot springs close to hand, not to mention the huge weekly market (held every Wednesday) where people from different ethnic groups come to sell colourful and unusual handicrafts.

 A town with a long royal heritage, Phetchaburi has many striking buildings along with some fascinating caves.
 Phra Nakhon Khiri Historical Park (also known as Khao Wang) and Khao Luang cave temple are highlights, while nature lovers will find plenty of interest nearby in Thailand’s largest national park, the Kaeng Krachan National Park.
 A short way outside of the town, the coastal province also boasts several quiet beaches as well as Cha-am, a beach resort that is popular with holiday-making Thais.